Review and Rating of Hidden Falls Golf Club

-The front nine is more traditional and fairly straight forward with one water hole, no bunkers (but very good use of mounding), and 4 dog legs as it winds its way through the Meadowlake community with moderately priced homes lining the fairways.
-This is a nine where you should score very well and could have a record setting nine.
-The most memorable and challenging hole on this nine is #4 - the #1 handicap, this 379 yard par 4 requires a very precise drive to give you a shot at the green because a large tree and pond are in the middle of the fairway blocking your approach to the green.
+The front nine is more traditional and fairly straight-forward with one water hole, no bunkers (but very good use of mounding), and 4 dog legs as it winds its way through the Meadowlake community with moderately priced homes lining the fairways.
+This is a nine where you should score very well and have the opportunity to have a record setting score.
+The most memorable and challenging hole on this nine is #4 which is 379 yards but the #1 handicap because it requires a very precise drive to give you a shot at the green thanks to a large tree and pond that are in the middle of the fairway blocking your approach to the green.
 The right side of the tree is narrow and it's easy to land in the yard of one of the homes but if you take the left side and stray too far left you're blocked by other trees - a fun hole.
+On the front each of the holes are a little different from the others and there are 2 dog legs left and 3 dog legs right.

-The back nine is much more exciting, memorable, and challenging with some ups and downs, blind shots, 5 water holes, and some strategic shot making required.
-Take #13 for example, from the tee box you have a blind uphill shot on this sharp dog leg left 453 yard par 4.
-You can try to cut the sharp dog leg right and significantly shorten the hole by attempting to fly the trees and avoiding the homes along the right side but if you're too far right you're OB and if you're short of the fairway you'll contend with some berms and trees blocking the approach to the green.
-The safe drivers go left and need to hit it far enough to make the turn and precise enough to avoid the tree smack dab in the middle of the downhill fairway to the green - a fantastic hole that I can't wait to play again!
+The back nine is much more exciting, memorable, and challenging with some ups and downs, blind shots, and 5 water holes This nine requires some good course management and shot making skills.
+Take #13 (a long 453 yard par 4) for example, from the tee box you have a blind uphill shot followed by a sharp dog leg right to the green.
+You can try to cut the sharp dog leg right and significantly shorten the hole with a great risk reward shot that requires you to fly the trees and avoid the homes along the right side but if you're too far right you're OB and if you're short of the fairway you'll contend with some berms and trees blocking the approach to the green.
+The safe drivers go left and need to hit it far enough to make the turn and precise enough to avoid the tree smack dab in the middle of the downhill fairway leading to the green - a fantastic hole that I can't wait to play again!
 The back is a fun and more challenging nine but it still offers you an opportunity to score well.

 Here's How Texas Outside Determines the Scorecard Rating